1759 - British expedition against Québec – Preparations and Arrival

 By the end of January, the British fleet assembling in Great Britain was almost ready.

 In February, it became clear that the aid required by Canada could not be sent.
-All that could be obtained was some 350 recruits for the regulars, 60 engineers, sappers, and artillerymen, and gunpowder, arms, and provisions sufficient, along with the supplies brought over by the flotilla of Jacques Kanon chartered by munitionnaire (contractor) Cadet, to carry the colony through the next campaign.
+All that could be obtained was some 350-600 recruits for the regulars and Troupes de la Marine, 60 engineers, sappers, and artillerymen, and gunpowder, arms, and provisions sufficient, along with the supplies brought over by the flotilla of Jacques Kanon chartered by munitionnaire (contractor) Cadet, to carry the colony through the next campaign – including flour, gunpowder, wine and lard for candle making.

 On March 22, Kanon's flotilla set sail from Bordeaux for Québec.